ourgenerationshs/ourgeneration/_posts/2022-09-01-welcome-to-our-generation-club.md

 We build connections between global current events & young adults in our generation.

 Thanks for stopping by!
-We’ll post articles, editions, and updates from "Our Generation"!
+We’ll post articles, editions, and updates from Our Generation!